Skip to main content

 At the center of this system is glucose, the primary fuel for your cells, and the hormones that manage its availability.
 This is where the conversation about diabetes medications begins, not as a treatment for a disease label, but as a set of tools designed to interact with this fundamental energy management system.

-The body’s management of is a dynamic process, orchestrated primarily by the pancreas and the liver.
+The body’s management of blood glucose is a dynamic process, orchestrated primarily by the pancreas and the liver.
 When you consume a meal, rising blood glucose levels signal pancreatic beta-cells to release insulin.
 Insulin acts like a key, unlocking cells in your muscles, fat, and liver, allowing them to absorb glucose from the bloodstream for immediate energy or storage.

 Between meals, or during periods of fasting, another pancreatic hormone, glucagon, takes charge.
 Glucagon signals the liver to release its stored glucose, a process called glycogenolysis, and to create new glucose from other sources, a process known as gluconeogenesis.
 This ensures your brain and other vital organs have a constant fuel supply.